PeqNP/ays-docs/content/library/what-are-software-keys.md

 ### Encryption

 Software keys are _not_ encrypted.
 If they are hashed, there is no way to decrypt and provide the respective key to the external resource.
-There are plans to use PBES2 (Password Based Encryption Scheme 2) in the future.
+There are plans to use PBES2 (Password Based Encryption Scheme 2) or SQLCipher in the near future.
 We do not recommend storing credentials to critical servers in **@ys**.

 Possible work-arounds:
 - Use a JWT that represents a signed in user.
 Rotate the keys as necessary.